Veterinary Contract Lawyer: Veterinary Contract Review for Employment Contracts

 - Practice Services Offered: What are the veterinarians’ clinical patient care duties?
 Are you given time for administrative tasks?

 - Patient Care Schedule: What days and hours per week are you expected to provide patient care and have patient contact?

-- Outside Activities: Are you permitted to pursue moonlighting or locum tenens opportunities?
-Do you need permission from the employer before you accept those medicine related positions?
+- Outside Activities: Can you pursue moonlighting or locum tenens opportunities?
+Do you need permission from the employer before you take those medicine-related positions?

 - Veterinary License: Will the veterinary practice offer reimbursement for your license or assist in license defense for the veterinary board?